9 budget friendly ways to feel like a millionaire on the Mornington Peninsula

 Some of the best things in life are free or as Coco Chanel once said “The best things in life are free.
 The second best things are very, very expensive.”

-This can certainly be applied to the Mornington Peninsula with ocean side properties, extravagant yachts, luxury hotels and fine dining restaurants which can all be very very expensive.
+This can certainly be applied to the Mornington Peninsula with ocean side properties, extravagant yachts, luxury hotels and fine dining restaurants there can be some big price tags.

-But what makes the Peninsula so spectacular and special, is that you can actually enjoy the very best of it and feel like a millionaire without having to spend a fortune.
+You may be surprised to find out that what makes the Mornington Peninsula so spectacular and special, is that you can actually enjoy the very best of it and feel like a millionaire without having to spend a fortune.

 Here is our (eco–conscious) guide of 9 ways to live a champagne lifestyle on a beer budget when visiting the Mornington Peninsula…